Information disclosure Gateways with other government departments: UK Border Agency: UK Borders Act 2007 (immigration, asylum and nationality matters)

-Any information held by HMRC in connection with its functions may be disclosed to UKBA for its immigration, nationality and customs functions.
+Any information held by HMRC in connection with its functions may be disclosed to UK Border Force (UKBF) for its immigration, nationality and customs functions.

 Procedure to follow

-A Memorandum of Understanding (MoU) has been signed with the UKBA which specifies the procedures that we will follow in exchanging direct tax information with UKBA.
+A Memorandum of Understanding (MoU) has been signed with the UKBF which specifies the procedures that we will follow in exchanging direct tax information with UKBF.

-For direct tax information, UKBA will make requests under s40 or s41A UKBA07, using the form specified in the MoU.
-This must then be approved by a UKBA authorising officer before being sent for processing:
+For direct tax information, UKBF will make requests under s40 or s41A UKBA07, using the form specified in the MoU.
+This must then be approved by a UKBF authorising officer before being sent for processing:

 - to the Gateway Exchange Team (GET) Cardiff (CRI) for requests with the protective marking of “Restricted”, or

-- to the Gateway Exchange Team (GET) London (CEI) where the protective marking is “Confidential”.
+- to the National Co-ordination Unit (NCU in Ipswich where the protective marking is “Sensitive”.

 Disclosures should be made on a case-by-case basis.
 When requesting information about an individual(s) or business(es), the request must contain details of the investigation or purpose to which it relates and the specific details required from HMRC- e.g. current address, details of income etc.